What is Component-Based Architecture? | Mendix

 IBM introduced its System Object Model in the early 1990s, the first commercial effort to define a way to build software from components.
 Microsoft’s Component Object Model and Object Linking and Embedding, introduced around the same time, provided the first frameworks for commercial deployment.

-Components plug into a variety of applications without the need for modification or special accommodations.
+Components can be plugged into a variety of applications without the need for modification or special accommodations.
+They can also be reused across different parts of an application or even in different projects, reducing duplication of code and effort.

 Examples of components